jens-limbach/SSv2-custom-sample-object/README.md

 13. Create a new custom service entity in the Sales and Service Cloud V2 frontend, convert the CAP json file, download the final json definition

 14. Instead of adjusting the metadata we directly download it here: [Latest Metadata file](https://github.com/jens-limbach/SSv2-custom-sample-object/blob/main/LatestMetadata.json).
 Normally you would need to edit the downloaded metadata file a bit and make the some adjustments like the ones below.
-But most of these will disappear soon.
+But most of these will disappear soon as the CAP conversion is currently undergoing a huge improvement.
 -   Add a lable ```"label": "Samples",```
 -   Add a unique object type code ```"objectTypeCode": "CUS1329",```
 -   Remove the data formats from the ```"dataType": "BOOLEAN",```